rachelesmee/website/foss4guk2022local/index.md

 - 16:30 - 16:45 - Wrap-up
 - 16:45 onwards - local arrangements

-For the full programme, with details of speakers and talk descriptions, see [here](https://docs.google.com/spreadsheets/d/1ChtOtqO0PfZ2ckiZqqJxyV3VhP3Xm-WnkJ6NwZ2UVTM).
+For the full programme, with details of speakers and talk descriptions, and links to streamed versions of the sessions (coming soon) see [here](https://docs.google.com/spreadsheets/d/1ChtOtqO0PfZ2ckiZqqJxyV3VhP3Xm-WnkJ6NwZ2UVTM).

 The local venue programmes are also on the venue pages above - there will be sizable networking opportunities as well as lunch, alongside the sessions!